alisonchou/phonebook-web-app/README.md

 and filter contacts.
 Live at [fullpages.herokuapp.com](https://fullpages.herokuapp.com/).

+To replace a contact's number, create a new contact with the same name and select `OK` on the alert that pops up.

 ## ⚙ Technologies
 - Backend: Node.js - Express
   - Mongoose to connect to MongoDB